Journalist, BBC Afaan Oromo

 The ideal candidate will have recent and relevant experience as a journalist and have a full command and up to date knowledge of written and spoken Afaan Oromo.
 A good knowledge of English, both written and spoken is important.
 You will be able to create original content with the ability to write, adapt and translate with accuracy, clarity and style for differing audiences and forms of social media.
 Experience of reporting, in the field, on political and economic issues would be advantageous.

-Any offer of employment with the BBC will be conditional upon you having the right to work in Kenya.
+Any offer of employment is conditional upon you having the right to work in Kenya

 About the BBC

 We don’t focus simply on what we do – we also care how we do it.
 Our values and the way we behave are important to us.
 Please make sure you’ve read about our values and behaviours in the document attached below.

 Diversity matters at the BBC.
 We have a working environment where we value and respect every individual's unique contribution, enabling all of our employees to thrive and achieve their full potential.

 We want to attract the broadest range of talented people to be part of the BBC – whether that’s to contribute to our programming or our wide range of non-production roles.
 The more diverse our workforce, the better able we are to respond to and reflect our audiences in all their diversity.

 We are committed to equality of opportunity and welcome applications from individuals, regardless of age, gender, ethnicity, disability, sexuality, social background, religion and/or belief.
 We will consider flexible working requests for all roles, unless operational requirements prevent otherwise.